 - plans for time-sensitive research presentations or reports

 - other issues of importance (e.g., field work, doctoral qualifying examinations, publication deadlines, or other milestones in the student’s program)

-Approval: Approval of Childbirth Accommodation is granted by the Dean for Graduate Education, after appropriate consultation with the student’s department.
+Approval of Childbirth Accommodation is granted by the Dean for Graduate Education, after appropriate consultation with the student’s department.
 Normally, the accommodation is granted to eligible women graduate students who have submitted a petition and appropriate documentation of anticipated childbirth (consisting of a brief statement by the student’s medical service provider with a best estimate of the delivery date) and who have initiated planning within the department prior to delivery.

 The student should recognize that it may not be feasible to return to a TA assignment after the Childbirth Accommodation period, and should work with her department proactively to make alternative arrangements for ongoing support.
-In this regard, departments are encouraged to make reasonable efforts on behalf of the student but are not required to continue salary payments if arrangements cannot be made.
+Departments are encouraged to make reasonable efforts on behalf of the student, but are not required to continue salary payments if arrangements cannot be made.
 With appropriate advance planning, such circumstances should be rare.
-When they occur, however, departments should consult with the Dean for Graduate Education about the availability of assistance for the remainder of the relevant term.
+When they occur, departments should consult with the Dean for Graduate Education about the availability of assistance for the remainder of the relevant term.

-Upon notification of the impending or actual childbirth by the student and the student’s physician, the Office of the Dean for Graduate Education will notify relevant department and central administrative offices that Childbirth Accommodation has been approved and the dates for which the period has been granted.
-It is the student’s responsibility to work with faculty and with departmental administrators to make arrangements for course completion and for continuation of research activities before and following the period.
-International students are advised to ensure their continued compliance with current immigration regulations as they plan for the period.
+Upon notification of the impending or actual childbirth by the student and the student’s physician, the OGE will notify relevant department and central administrative offices that Childbirth Accommodation has been approved and the dates for which the period has been granted.
+It is the student’s responsibility to work with faculty and department administrators, to make arrangements for course completion, and for continuation of research activities before and following the period.
+International students are advised to notify the ISO and ensure continued compliance with current immigration regulations.

 Final documents related to the accommodation and the individual arrangements must be filed with the OGE.